 strip, risking damage to the optical surface.
 If this occurs,

-mirror may need to be refigured to polish away the
+mirror may need to be repolished and refigured to polish away the

-coating and the possible damage to the glass, and this is generally
+coating and the possible damage to the glass, and this is done at

 -If there is an issue with stripping the

-coating, the coaters above will let me know, and I can perform the work
+coating, the coaters listed above will let me know, and we can perform

 necessary to restore the figure of the mirror.